AydenAdair/AydenAdair/README.md

 - 👋 Hi, I’m @AydenAdair
-- 👀 I’m interested in software engineering, security, robotics, and all things code!
+- 👀 I’m interested in software engineering, security, robotics, and system design.
-- 📫 Contact me at aydencodes@gmail.com or on Slack for my Confluent coworkers.
+- 📫 Contact me at aydencodes@gmail.com

 <!---
 AydenAdair/AydenAdair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.